Your browser is not supported or outdated so some features of the site might not be available.

 Maximum Incline

-This keyboard has good ergonomics.
+This keyboard has acceptable ergonomics.
 It has one incline setting and includes a detachable wrist rest made of hard plastic.
 The wrist rest is fairly short and shallow, so the comfort it provides may vary between people.

 Design